Bizovi/Hundred_Days_ML/README.md

 ### Day 8: July 23, 2018 (Monday)

 **Activity**:
-* Read Chapter 3,4 from CASI
+* Read Chapter 3 from CASI
 * Read Paper on Defensive Programming in R (checkmate)

+**Notes**: Unit testing and TDD is appropriate for production stage of ML, in exploratory stages it is rather counter-productive.

+### Day 9: July 24, 2018 (Monday)

+**Activity**:
+* Read Chapter 4 from CASI
+* Publish the EDA phase for King County Home Prices prediction

 **Notes**: